EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Appendix C: Configurations

 All experiments were conducted on a server equipped with 8× NVIDIA RTX 6000 Ada GPUs (48GB each) and 2× Intel(R) Xeon(R) Platinum 8375C CPUs (2.9GHz, 32 cores each), with a total of 256GB of RAM.
-The operating system was Ubuntu 20.04.6 LTS.
+The operating system is Ubuntu 20.04.6 LTS.
 All code was executed in Conda environments.
-The relevant software libraries and frameworks for each model (F5-TTS, E2-TTS, CosyVoice2) are described in their GitHub repositories\footnote{https://github.com/SWivid/F5-TTS}\footnote{https://github.com/lucidrains/e2-tts-pytorch}\footnote{https://github.com/FunAudioLLM/CosyVoice}.
+The relevant software libraries and frameworks for each model (F5-TTS, E2-TTS, CosyVoice2) are described in their GitHub repositories\footnote{\url{https://github.com/SWivid/F5-TTS}}\footnote{\url{https://github.com/lucidrains/e2-tts-pytorch}}\footnote{\url{https://github.com/FunAudioLLM/CosyVoice}}.